oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Management method | Hybrid with MECM co-management enabled. | Intune integration is required to enable features such as Conditional Access. <br>MECM co-management offers flexibility for the agency to take advantage of cloud services immediately or pilot and move individual workloads across when ready while leveraging existing configuration on-premises.
+Management method | Hybrid with MECM co-management enabled. | Intune integration is required to enable features such as Conditional Access. <br>MECM co-management offers flexibility for the organisation to take advantage of cloud services immediately or pilot and move individual workloads across when ready while leveraging existing configuration on-premises.
-Management tool | Agency preference for Intune or MECM managing endpoints in co-management. | Each agency has a different level of investment and different maturity in MECM and cloud products.
-Co-management has several options to meet the unique requirements of each agency.
+Management tool | Organisation preference for Intune or MECM managing endpoints in co-management. | Each organisation has a different level of investment and different maturity in MECM and cloud products.
+Co-management has several options to meet the unique requirements of each organisation.

 ## Windows standard operating environment